 1.7.
-A serious accident in a civilian nuclear installation
+Serious accidents in a civilian nuclear installation

-Minor accidents occur routinely in nuclear installations: some of them might entail the release of minute quantities of radioactivity.
-Given the idiosyncratic fear of public opinions with respect to radioactivity the management of nuclear installations tries occasionally to hide such events, rather than dealing with them with complete transparency.
+Minor accidents occur routinely in nuclear installations: some of them entail the release of minute quantities of radioactivity.
+Given the idiosyncratic fear of public opinions with respect to radioactivity sometime the management of nuclear installations tries to hide such events, rather than dealing with them with complete transparency.
 Such a tendency tends of course to increase rather than to decrease the concern of public opinions.
 Occasionally (rarely) an important accident occurs: the major instance was Chernobyl, mainly due to a quite irresponsible behaviour of the managers of that nuclear installation.
 However, even in that case, no nuclear explosion occurred.
-In fact the probability that a nuclear explosion occur in a nuclear reactor is extremely tiny, for all practical purposes it can be considered an impossibility: even as a consequence of deliberate sabotage, the occurrence of a real nuclear explosion in a nuclear reactor (with effects comparable to those produced by a nuclear-explosive device) is extremely unlikely, perhaps just impossible.
-But electricity-producing nuclear reactors, after they have been operating for quite some time, contain very large quantities of highly radioactive material, and the release of even part of it -- due to an accident (now rather unlikely) or to sabotage -- would certainly constitute a major disaster.
+In fact the probability that a nuclear explosion occur in a nuclear reactor is extremely tiny, for all practical purposes it can be considered an impossibility: even as a consequence of deliberate sabotage, the occurrence of a real nuclear explosion in a nuclear reactor (with effects comparable to those produced by a nuclearexplosive device) is extremely unlikely, perhaps just impossible.
+But electricity-producing nuclear reactors, after they have been operating for quite some time, contain very large quantities of highly radioactive material, and the release of even part of it - due to an accident (now rather unlikely) or to sabotage -- would certainly constitute a major disaster.
 This is what happened in Chernobyl: accidentally, but due to such an irresponsible behaviour of the management of the reactor that the event could even be categorized as unintentional sabotage...

-But the enormous, qualitative difference should be emphasized among the consequences, on one side, of a nuclear explosion in an inhabited area such as a city (deliberately produced with the intent to harm) and, on the other side, of the release of radioactivity due to even a major accident -- some kind of (non nuclear) explosion -- in a nuclear reactor or in an installation where radioactive spent fuel elements of a nuclear reactor are stored.
+But the difference should be emphasized among the consequences, on one side, of a nuclear explosion in an inhabited area such as a city and, on the other side, of the release of radioactivity due to even a major accident -- some kind of (nonnuclear) explosion -- in a nuclear reactor or in an installation where radioactive spent fuel elements of a nuclear reactor are stored.